-- All outbuildings shall be constructed behind the front or secondary elevation building line. - For lots under 1,000m2 - 1.
-Outbuildings less than 24m2 shall be in materials and colours compatible with the main dwelling. - 2.
-Outbuildings greater than 24m2 shall be constructed of the same materials, colours and finishes of the main dwelling. - For lots over 1.000m2 - 1.
-Outbuildings less than 36m2 shall be in materials and colours compatible with the main dwelling. - 2.
-Outbuildings greater than 36m2 shall be constructed of the same materials, colours and finishes of the main dwelling.
+- 1. Outbuildings less than 24m2 shall be compatible with the main dwelling and not exceed the roof line of the main dwelling. - 2.
+Outbuildings greater than 24m2 shall be constructed of the same materials, colours and finishes as the main dwelling.